capstanlqc/ttt_docs/docs/tech/xls2tmx.md

 If the spreadsheet contains many language pairs, then it's more efficient to use [this script](https://github.com/capstanlqc/convert-multilingual-xlsx2tmx).

+> This approach requires running a Python script, if you're not comfortable with that, do not hesitate to ask the TTT to do this conversion for you.

 In this case, attention must be paid to the configuration (either with a `config.json` file or in the first worksheet, called `config`, of the spreadsheet -- example provided [here](https://github.com/capstanlqc/convert-multilingual-xlsx2tmx/blob/master/data/multilingual_tmwb_template.xlsx)).